 Does your child speak a language other than English at home?
-They may wish to take an exam in their native language.
+They may wish to take an exam in their heritage language.

 As guidance, here are some of the questions we are frequently asked:

-Furthermore, the earlier a GCSE Language exam is taken, the less likely it is to be valued in future UCAS applications on the grounds that it is a qualification in the mother tongue.
+Furthermore, the earlier a GCSE Language exam is taken, the less likely it is to be valued in future UCAS applications on the grounds that it is a qualification in the heritage language.
 It is therefore recommended that the student sits the GCSE exam either in Year 9 or 10.
-(In the case of AS and A2 exams, these are normally disregarded in UCAS applications unless taken in Lower or Upper 6.)
+(In the case of A Level exams, these are normally disregarded in UCAS applications unless taken in Upper 6.)

 The next step is for the individual Curriculum Leader of the Language concerned to ascertain the linguistic level of the student.
 They may be very competent orally but not have had much practice in writing in their mother tongue.

 Guidance will be offered and the student might be recommended for the exam, the timing of which will depend on their level of fluency and their ability to cope with the examination techniques required.
-In the case of AS and A2 exams, the topics can be challenging and of an adult nature.
+In the case of A Level exams, the topics can be challenging and of an adult nature.

 There would need to be the ability to read and analyse articles in unadapted native language and to carry out a high level of research independently.
 Having received guidance from the Languages department, you should send an application form (available from the Exams Office or online) to the Curriculum Leader for Modern Languages.